-The European Medicines Agency (EMA) now approves its traditional use for treating mild gastrointestinal discomfort (7), and it is recommended by the Commission E to treat loss of appetite and dyspepsia (8).
+The European Medicines Agency (EMA) now approves its traditional use to alleviate mild gastrointestinal discomfort (7), and it is recommended by the Commission E to combat loss of appetite and dyspepsia (8).

 Cinnamon is an essential ingredient in numerous beverages, desserts and dishes.

 Below are two recipes in which this delicious spice is used.